georchestra/geofence/georchestra.md

 ####Build Process
-- If geofence profile is not activated geoserver submodule will be build as a war, then exploded and compressed again with georchestra geoserver specifics stuff.
+- If geofence profile is not activated geoserver submodule will be build as a war, then exploded and compressed again with geOrchestra geoserver specifics stuff.
 - If geofence is activated
 geoserver submodule will be build, then geofence geoserver will be build by overwritting webapp and security modules of the built geserver.
-Then georchestra geoserver will be reconstructed on top of the geofence geoserver target war file.
+Then geOrchestra geoserver will be reconstructed on top of the geofence geoserver target war file.

 Configuration
 --------------